cmcquillan/quill.codes/content/posts/squeeze-extra-performance-with-string-create/index.md

 #### 3) (Probably) Do Not Use When the Output is for Humans

 This situation is a bit subjective.
 The reason I would not recommend using **Create** for formatting for humans is that humans **often want things to change**.
 Since formatting using the **Create** method is extremely verbose, any changes are likely to cause increased complexity over time and thereby generate an accumulating amount of technical debt.
 In my opinion, the best usage of **Create** is on machine-readable strings or more generalized string-writing APIs that are unlikely to change in the future.
-As is often the case in software development, the specifics of your situation are the most important, but I think is a good general rule to avoid this for any code you anticipate modifying frequently in the future.
+As is often the case in software development, the specifics of your situation are the most important, but I think this is a good general rule to avoid this for any code you anticipate modifying frequently in the future.

 ### Is String.Create() Right for You?